Skip to main content.

 STAY TŌNED

-TŌN has presented more than 60 audio and video streams since April 2020.
-They are offered on STAY TŌNED, its new portal regrouping all digital initiatives.
-The events feature weekly new and archived audio and video recordings showcasing recitals, chamber music, and symphonic programs, including collaborations with the Bard Music Festival that are also available on the Fisher Center at Bard’s virtual stage, UPSTREAMING.
-Some of the performances, such as the Sunset Serenade series, were performed outdoors for physically distanced audiences.
+Since March 2020, TŌN has presented more than 100 audio and video streams on STAY TŌNED, its new portal regrouping of all digital initiatives.
+Audio content is offered every Tuesday and videos every Thursday.
+The events feature weekly new and archived audio and video recordings that comprise recitals, chamber music, and symphonic programs, including collaborations with the Bard Music Festival that are also available on the Fisher Center at Bard’s virtual stage, UPSTREAMING.
 Much of the content is also available on YouTube, Facebook, Twitter, and Instagram.

 The Orchestra Now